DioxusLabs/docsite/docs-src/0.6/src/guide/next_steps.md

 - [Managing State](../essentials/state/index.md) guides you through how state works in Dioxus.
 It will teach you how to create state with `use_signal`, derive state with `use_memo`, and integrate state with asynchronous tasks with `use_resource`.
 Along the way, you will learn about you can use reactivity to declaratively describe your UI.

 - [Breaking Out](../essentials/breaking/index.md) will teach you how to break out of Dioxus' rendering model to run JavaScript or interact with the DOM directly with `web-sys`.

+## Ideas for New Features

+Challenge yourself by adding new features to *HotDop*.

+- Add animations to your app with CSS or [dioxus-motion](https://github.com/wheregmis/dioxus-motion).
+- Style your app with a library like [TailwindCSS](http://tailwindcss.com).
+- Add inputs to allow users to upload their own dog photos.
+- Make it social!
+Add login, user accounts, and a feed.
+- Remix HotDog for something entirely new.

 ## FAQ